-- Calculation for multiple flashes.
+- Calculation for multiple light sources.

 - Contrast Measurement.

-You do get all the features you'll need for the vast majority, if not all of you photography, videography, or cinematography needs.
+This light meter gives you all the features you’ll need for the vast majority, if not all of you photography, videography, or cinematography needs.

 The ergonomics of the light meter are good.
 While the build quality isn’t incredible, it is good enough.